nushell-prophet/nushell-show/README.md

 All of the videos and materials are available for free reuse anywhere, including in other videos.
 Let's popularize Nushell!

-## 001 - Keeping Nushell settings up to date with new releases
+## 001 - Keeping Nushell settings up to date with new releases (outdated after 0.100)

 [Youtube](https://youtu.be/OqJ4nFE46Eg).